-SAN ANDREAS, California — A deadly and destructive wildfire in Northern California has been fully contained more than three weeks after it broke out.
+MIDDLETOWN, California — A destructive wildfire in Northern California that killed 4 and destroyed more than 1,000 homes has been fully contained more than three weeks after it broke out.

-It had grown to nearly 111 square miles before its progress was stopped.
+It had burned across nearly 119 square miles of terrain before its progress was stopped.

 Fire officials say the blaze was the third most destructive in the state's history.